Urdele Pass is one of the hardest climbs in Eastern Europe

-Pasul Urdele is a high mountain pass at an elevation of 2.145m (7,037ft) above the sea level, located in the Parâng Mountains group, in the Southern Carpathians of Romania.
-It’s the highest paved road in Romania.
+Pasul Urdele is a high mountain pass at an elevation of 2.145m (7,037ft) above the sea level, located on the boundary of Valcea and Gorj counties in Romania.
+It’s said to be the highest paved road of the country.

 Set high in the Parâng Mountains group, in the Southern Carpathians of the country, the road to the summit is totally paved.
 It’s called Transalpina or DN67C.
 It’s the highest point on the popular road.